Skip to additional navigation Skip to content

 • Redevelopment of the Wynhill site to support improved and increased community facilities

-• The potential expansion of land to meet the increased sports demand at Butt Field
+• The potential expansion of land to meet the increased sports demand at Butt Field Sports Ground

-• Improving maintenance and security of the Linear Park and open spaces
+• Security of the Town's open spaces

 • The refurbishment of the Cogley Lane play area

-The Town Council is not in a position to self-fund all of the above projects and the Council look to support additional projects that are unplanned but have benefits to the Town’s residents.
+The Town Council is not in a position to self-fund all of the projects and will look to support additional projects that are unplanned but have benefits to the Town’s residents.
 It continues to look to grant funding and will seek community support through community engagement activities to apply to the Public Loans Work Board (PWLB) for a loan or a series of loans if required.

-Town Council Budget 2024/25
+Town Council Budget 2026/27

 This is how the Town Council will allocate funds raised through the Council Tax.
 The budget for the previous two years is shown for comparative purposes.

-Bingham financial information 2024-25
+Bingham financial information 2026-27

-Budget Headings
+Budget Headings Budget 2024/25

 £